Eurofighter Typhoon: Performance

 The Typhoon's combat performance, compared to the F-22 Raptor and F-35 Lightning II fighters and the French Dassault Rafale, has been the subject of much discussion.
 In March 2005, United States Air Force Chief of Staff General John P. Jumper, then the only person to have flown both the Eurofighter Typhoon and the Raptor, said:

 In the 2005 Singapore evaluation, the Typhoon won all three combat tests, including one in which a single Typhoon defeated three RSAF F-16s, and reliably completed all planned flight tests.
 In July 2009, Former Chief of Air Staff for the RAF, Air Chief Marshal Sir Glenn Torpy, said that "The Eurofighter Typhoon is an excellent aircraft.
-It will be the backbone of the Royal Air Force along with the JSF."
+It is to be the backbone of the Royal Air Force along with the JSF."

 In July 2007, Indian Air Force Su-30MKI fighters participated in the Indra-Dhanush exercise with the RAF's Typhoon.
 This was the first time the two fighters had taken part in such an exercise.
-The IAF did not allow their pilots to use the MKI's radar during the exercise to protect the highly classified Russian N011M Bars.
 The IAF pilots were impressed by the Typhoon's agility.
 In 2015, Indian Air Force Su-30MKIs again participated in a Indra-Dhanush exercise with RAF Typhoons.